github/docs/content/repositories/configuring-branches-and-merges-in-your-repository/managing-rulesets/managing-rulesets-for-a-repository.md

 ## Editing a ruleset

 {% ifversion repo-rules-enterprise %}

-{% note %}
+> [!NOTE]

-**Note:** If a ruleset was created at the organization level, you cannot edit the ruleset from the repository's settings.
+> If a ruleset was created at the organization level, you cannot edit the ruleset from the repository's settings.
 If you have permission to edit the ruleset, you can do so in your organization's settings.
 For more information, see "[AUTOTITLE](/organizations/managing-organization-settings/managing-rulesets-for-repositories-in-your-organization#editing-a-ruleset)."

-{% endnote %}
 {% endif %}

 {% data reusables.repositories.about-editing-rulesets %}